 The company expanded worldwide, forming subsidiaries in Europe, the U.S., South America and Australia by the 1970s.
 Astra began focusing solely on pharmaceuticals, selling off all of its other assets by the 80s.
 When it launched treatments for ulcers in 1988, Astra became one of the fastest-growing companies in the world.

 During the 1990s, Astra more than doubled its number of employees.
 Knowing its patents for ulcer drugs would expire in the early 2000s, it invested millions of dollars into research and developed six drugs that launched in 1997.

 Merge with Zeneca Group PLC

 Though its roots trace back to the 1920s, Zeneca was a relatively young company when it merged with Astra in 1998.
-Zeneca was a product of a 1993 demerger of Imperial Chemical Industries, headquartered in London.
+Zeneca was a product of a 1993 demerger of Imperial Chemical Industries (ICI), headquartered in London.

 In December 1998, Zeneca bought Astra for $35 billion.
-The new company, AstraZeneca, was the fourth-largest in the world when the merger completed in 1999, worth a value of $67 billion.
+The new company, AstraZeneca, was the fourth-largest in the world, with a value of $67 billion, when the merger completed in 1999.
 Each company brought blockbuster drugs with it.
 Astra brought Prilosec, a drug to treat acid reflux and heartburn, and Zeneca brought Nolvadex (tamoxifen) to treat breast cancer.

 Dr. Melissa DelBello was the lead author of a ground-breaking 2002 study that found AstraZeneca’s atypical antipsychotic Seroquel (quetiapine) was safe for use in children.
 AstraZeneca financed the study which included 30 children diagnosed with bipolar disorder.
 In the end, only eight children taking Seroquel completed the trial, and DelBello determined the study was inconclusive.